mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 <link rel='stylesheet' href='https://api.mapbox.com/mapbox-gl-js/plugins/mapbox-gl-compare/v0.1.0/mapbox-gl-compare.css'``

-Next, add your Mapbox access token and create a variable between your script tags in order to initialize your first choropleth.
+Next, between your script tags add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
 This first map will display information about the percentage of homeowners in Portland.

 ```javascript
 mapboxgl.accessToken = 'YOUR ACCESS TOKEN';